nancyboy56/endless/README.md

-# endless
+# Delicate Fangs
-starts off as a flappy bird clone which is reskined as an endless runner
+An endless runner about a vampire trying to make their way home before dawn through avoiding anything with crosses

+Started off as a reskin of flappy bird for Game Development class in Diploma of Animation at RMIT in 2026

+Link to the project on itch: https://snakedriver.itch.io/delicate-fangs